 The Witcher 4 release date

-There is no Witcher 4 release date yet - expect to wait at least a few years before we get any concrete details on the next game in the series.
+When is The Witcher 4 release date?
+There isn’t one yet – expect to wait at least a few years before we get any concrete details on the next game in the series.
 The Witcher 3 took three-and-a-half years of active development to complete, and we can’t find any evidence to confirm The Witcher 4 is even planned, let alone in development.

 In fact, CD Projekt co-founder Marcin Iwinski stressed that The Witcher 4 is not being made and “won’t be any time soon.”
 Speaking to Eurogamer, Iwinski made the prospect of The Witcher 4 seem even more unlikely: “This is the end […] there won’t be any Witcher any time soon – if there ever will be one.”
 Back to struggling with The Witcher 1’s archaic mechanics for us, then.